hugozeminian/web-project-course-registration/README.md

     4. Each student must demonstrate the submission if requested.

 # Assignment 2:
     - Assignment expectation
-    o Prepare the backend design of your website.
-Make sure it aligns to what you built on A1. o Implement backend web server using Node.Js and SQL/MySQL or MongoDB server, .JSON file etc as data storage. o Create different local APIs to process data from your database. o Discuss your ERD diagram or file structure to make sure the schema accommodates the features of your front-end website.
-You should be able to run, connect to, and query your dataset/database and populate the database with sample record/update the dataset. o Which API should you implement to retrieve information to/from the Bow course registration system?
+        ● Prepare the backend design of your website.
+Make sure it aligns to what you built on A1.
+        ● Implement backend web server using Node.Js and SQL/MySQL or MongoDB server, .JSON file etc as data storage.
+        ● Create different local APIs to process data from your database.
+        ● Discuss your ERD diagram or file structure to make sure the schema accommodates the features of your front-end website.
+You should be able to run, connect to, and query your dataset/database and populate the database with sample record/update the dataset.
+        ● Which API should you implement to retrieve information to/from the Bow course registration system?

 # Assignment2 Requirements
 - In this part of the assignment2, you should work on